 - Guidelines for medico-legal consultations and examinations: Guidelines endorsed by the NSW Medical Board to avoid misunderstandings between practitioners and examinees during medico-legal consultations and examinations.

-- Medical certificate guidelines: Provides guidance to medical practitioners on the quality, accuracy and truthfulness of the information to be recorded on a medical certificate.
+- Medical certificates Provides guidance to medical practitioners on the quality, accuracy and truthfulness of the information to be recorded on medical certificates.

 Data access and use for research: Outlines the processes for handling requests to access Council information, such as statistical or other data and documents produced by the Council.
 It includes the application requirements for researchers.